 Understanding Diaphragm Paralysis and What Can Be Done

 The diaphragm is a muscle crucial for breathing.
-When the diaphragm contracts, suction is created that draws air into the lungs.
+When the diaphragm contracts, suction (negative pressure ventilation) is created that draws air into the lungs.
 Air is exhaled as the diaphragm relaxes, in combination with other muscles and tissues.
 When the diaphragm is not working properly, respiratory issues may occur.
 There is typically a degree of reduction in lung capacity, particularly noticeable when lying down (source: Cedars-Sinai).

 If it is suspected that the diaphragm is not working correctly, there are a number of tests that may be performed.
-These include chest x-rays, blood tests, phrenic nerve stimulation testing, MRI and ultrasound.
+These include chest x-rays, blood tests, phrenic nerve conduction testing, MRI and ultrasound.
 A physician will be able to give specific information on the best test for your specific symptoms.

 TREATMENT FOR DIAPHRAGM PARALYSIS